MAATHES-THILAK-K/esp32-firmware-updates/Upcoming_Updates.md

 ### **Rubber-Dome Key Switch Upgrade**

-The next hardware revision will use **rubber-dome (TV-remote style) key switches** to improve comfort and typing accuracy.
+The next hardware revision will use **rubber-dome (TV-remote style) key switches** to improve comfort and typing accuracy,and also add the female usb port for HID Emulation (As of now fixed USB cable is there).

 #### **Benefits**